pghosh44/Forecasting-of-sales-by-Modified-TSMixer/README.md

 # SentiTSMixer - Running the Colab Notebook

 This README will guide you through the process of setting up and running the notebook.
+You need Python 3.9.20 to be installed beforehand

 ## Prerequisites